-7.0 Ballots.
+- 7.1 Ballots.
 The Secretary shall send a ballot containing the list of all nominees, petition nominees, and a space for a write-in vote for another candidate for each office, to each Subscribing Member of the Section at least twenty (20) days prior to the Annual Meeting.

-7.0.1 Tallying the Ballots.
-Ballots returned to the Secretary up to the time of counting shall be opened and counted at, or immediately prior to, the Annual Meeting by three (3) tellers appointed by the President.
-For each office the nominee receiving the highest number of votes cast shall be declared elected.
+(If you do not allow petition or write-in votes please delete this reference.
+The Society does not allow write-in votes.) - 7.1.1 Tallying the Ballots.
+Ballots returned to the Secretary up to the time of counting shall be opened and counted at, or immediately prior to, the Annual Meeting by three (3) tellers appointed by the President from among the Subscribing Members of the Section.
+For each office the Nominee receiving the highest number of votes cast shall be declared elected.

-Article 8: Meetings
+ARTICLE 8.
+MEETINGS

-8.0 Membership Meetings.

-8.0.1 Frequency of Other Meetings.
-In addition to the Annual Meeting, at least (X) meetings shall be held each year at regular intervals.

-8.0.2 Quorum at Section Meeting.
-(XX) Subscribing Members shall constitute a quorum for transacting business at a meeting of the Section.

-8.1 Quorum at Board of Directors Meeting.
-A majority of the members of the Board shall constitute a quorum at any meeting of the Board.

-8.2 Parliamentary Authority.
-All business meetings of the Section, Subsidiary Organizations, and meetings of the Board shall be governed by Robert's Rules of Order, Newly Revised, except where these rules are not applicable or are inconsistent with the Constitution and Bylaws of the Section or the Society's governing documents.
+- 8.0 Membership Meetings. - 8.0.1 Annual Membership Meeting.
+There shall be an Annual Meeting of the membership. - 8.0.2 Frequency of Other Meetings.
+In addition to the Annual Meeting, at least (X) meetings shall be held each year at regular intervals. - 8.0.3 Quorum at Membership Meeting.
+(XX) Subscribing Members of the Section shall constitute a quorum for transacting business at a meeting of the Section. - 8.1 Quorum at Board of Directors Meeting.
+A majority of the members of the Board shall constitute a quorum at any meeting of the Board. - 8.2 Parliamentary Authority.
+All business meetings of the Section, Subsidiary Organizations, and meetings of the Board shall be governed by Robert's Rules of Order, Newly Revised, except where these rules are not applicable or are inconsistent with the Constitution and Bylaws of the Section or the Society's governing documents. - 8.3 Meeting Participation by Alternative Means.
+Any member of the Board or any Board committee may participate in a meeting of the Board or any Board committee by means of a conference telephone or similar communications system that allows all persons participating in the meeting to hear each other at the same time.
+Such participation shall be considered presence in person at the meeting. - 8.4 Action without a Meeting.
+Any corporate action required or permitted to be taken by the Board or any Board committee may be taken without a meeting if all members of the Board or Board committee unanimously approve such action in writing.

-Article 9: Subsidiary Organizations and Committees
+ARTICLE 9.
+SUBSIDIARY ORGANIZATIONS AND COMMITTEES